 However, it should be considered that not all elderly people in Indonesia have access to gadgets that can download videos that are distributed through mass media or social media.
 For this reason, comprehensive health promotion is needed through various activities, offline and online.
 In this study not only were the elderly exposed with SMart-Punakawan, but for wider community, we wanted to know how young people could accept this media, so the benefit of this program could become wider too.
 The result showed that this education program was effective in increasing people's knowledge.
 So, from this study we know that SMart-Punakawan was not only accept limited for elderly, but SMart-Punakawan was well-received by the young people as well.
+We hope that young people could share this information to elderly who live in the same house with them.

 In this study, in quantity, female respondents were more than male.
 Respondents who filled in the questioner are people who were exposed by SMart-Punakawan, and agreed to become our respondents.
 From all of the community member who came to Purwodiningratan Public Health Center at that time or joined the SMart-Punakawan WhatsApp group, more female respondents agreed to sign the informed consent form and fill in the pre-test and post-test compared with males.
-Some reasons for this were because in this study population, males tended to have more activities than females as workers, so they did not have time to fill in the pre-test and post-test after being exposed to SMart-Punakawan.
+Some reasons for this were because in this study population, males tended to have more activities than females as workers, so they did not have time to fill in the pre-test and posttest after being exposed to SMart-Punakawan.

-Regarding the COVID-19 pandemic, previous research has shown that social media has an important role in disseminating information.
-For example, regarding vaccinations, there is much information in the community, both true and false.
+Regarding the COVID-19 pandemic, previous research has shown that social media has an important role in disseminating information.9 For example, regarding vaccinations, there is much information in the community, both true and false.
 Social media is now the main source of information.
-Health service institutions need to develop health workforce resources related to health promotion capabilities through digital social media.
-For example, previous and information and information that is not the service institutions need to develop health workforce resources related to health promotion capabilities through digital social media.

-Research in China suggests that young and highincome people tend to underestimate the safety of vaccines.11 With various types of SMart-Punakawan media exposure to the public, online and offline, it can reach people from various groups of the community.
+Health service institutions need to develop health workforce resources related to health promotion capabilities through digital social media.10 income people tend to underestimate the safety of vaccines.11 With various types of SMart-Punakawan media exposure to the public, online and offline, it can reach people from various groups of the community.
 It can be seen from the respondents who filled in the evaluation form that varied in age from 18-68 years, with variations in education levels from elementary to college, as well as variations in terms of employment.
 Social media have positive and negative impacts in the COVID-19 pandemic era, both for health care providers and for the community.
 Positive impacts for the community include people could obtain government announcements rapidly as well as they could follow instructions from the government easier.